Battle of Sagami Bay

 The Battle of Sagami Bay was a World War II anti-shipping raid off the tip of Bōsō Peninsula on the night of 22 July 1945.
 It was the last surface action of the war.

-Destroyer Squadron 61 (DesRon 61) of the U.S Navy engaged with a Japanese convoy consisting of two freighters escorted by subchaser No. 42 and minesweeper No.1.
+Destroyer Squadron 61 (DesRon 61) of the U.S. Navy engaged with a Japanese convoy consisting of two freighters escorted by subchaser No. 42 and minesweeper No.1.
 The Americans sank a freighter, No.5 Hakutetsu Maru of 800 LT, and damaged another freighter, Enbun Maru of 6919 LT.
 The Japanese escorts were not damaged.
+The Enbun Maru and the escorts evacuated to Tateyama Bay.